KatieMurenbeeld/VIP_NLP/README.md

 Within the `scripts/test` directory are *many* testing and scratch scripts.
 The only scripts that may be of interest are:

 1. `03_classification.R` the initial model training.
 However, using this script I could not actually use the trained models to predict unlabeled data.
 I then switched to using `textrecipes`.
-2. scripts starting with `_tidymodels_*.R` are the scripts I used to test out the individual classification models using `tidymodels` and `textrecipes`.
+2. Scripts starting with `_tidymodels_*.R` are the scripts I used to test out the individual classification models using `tidymodels` and `textrecipes`.
 Once these were tested, I transferred the code in the `model_training_tuning.qmd` quarto doc.
+3. The `_grizzly_preds_local_national_edu.R` could also be of interest.
+Within this script I attempt some visualizations with the resulting WVO predictions on an early version of the corpus using the models trained in the quarto doc.
+This code is not well commented, but I will continue to update comments and code in this script.

+Within the home project directory is the `quarto_docs` folder.
+This contains the `model_training_tuning.qmd` file.
+This is where three different supervised classification models were trained:

+1. regression
+2. k nearest neighbors
-3.
+3. random forest

+The trained models were saved as RDS files and uploaded to the TDM server.
+These models were then used to predict the values of a corpus of grizzly bear articles.
+The data files `grizzly_bear_05_preds_gamma.csv` contain the article ID, Title, Date, Total_Gamma, reg_05_pred_class, knn_05_pred_class, and rf_05_pred_class.

+**Note:** the `05` in the file and variable name corresponds to a gamma threshold.
+The gamma value represents the...
+The `05` is a 0.5 gamma threshold, `055` is a 0.55 gamma threshold, etc.

 ## Contributing: